Portosystemic Shunts In Your Dog And Cat

 If your dog or cat suffers from portosystemic shunts, any medication that requires your pet’s liver for detoxification and/or elimination is best avoided – or the dose reduced.

-In a 2020 update, to save server space I deleted a large number scientific article reference links that were related to this article.
+In a 2020 update of this article, to save hard drive space on my server, I deleted a large number scientific article reference links that were related to this article.
 If you desire to read them, ask me for them.
 You might also be able to see those links on and old copy of this article archived on the Wayback Machine.